wischmcj/MyChartWebScraper/README.md

 This is a basic program that extracts medication and dosing information from the my chart website.
 Hopfully others can use this as a starting point for taking charge of their (or their loved ones) treatment data.

+**Disclaimer: Permission was obtained from the relevant parties to allow for the display of the specific PHI present in 'scrapper_log' files, comments with-in scripts and the data contained in google sheets data sheet

 ## Description

 The MyChart UI can be limiting in terms of